bznick98/bznick98.github.io/_pages/about.md

 In my spare time, I love photography and like to share my works.
 Currently, I am a top-1000 contributer on the platform named [Unsplash](https://unsplash.com/@nick19981122), also a Getty Images Contributor.
 All of my recent photos will be uploaded to Unsplash and are free to download.
 In addition, I love music and I started out playing classical guitar and now I transitioned to acoustic guitar especially fingerstyles.

-👀 I am actively seeking for new grad **Software Engineer** roles in 2022/2023!
+👀 I am actively seeking for new grad **Software Engineer** or any other related roles in 2023!